 While urgent care visits can be costly, Mira provides an affordable solution for just $45/mo.
 Get access to low co-pays, lab testing, 80% off prescriptions, and more from hundreds of urgent care centers across the country.

 Services Offered at CityMD Locations

-CityMD is a full-service urgent care center, which means the facility can take care of a wide range of health conditions including injuries and illnesses, rapid lab tests, women needs, vaccinations, pediatric care, on the job injuries, x-rays, and virtual care.
+CityMD is a full-service urgent care center, which means the facility can take care of a wide range of health conditions.

 Knowledge is power, share this article

 You should ask about any potential costs associated with the additional work that is recommended to you so that you know what you’ll be getting billed for, and from whom the bill will come.

 According to CityMD’s website, the urgent care center is currently offering swab tests, antibody tests, and rapid COVID-19 testing at no cost for those with any of the insurance plans that they accept.
 Additionally, for uninsured patients, the cost of the test will be covered under the CARES act.

 Our independent research, however, found that there were patients who got billed a few hundred dollars going to CityMD after being tested for COVID-19.
 While the COVID test could be free, if you get a flu or strep test, that would be billed separately.
 Just make sure you know what tests you’re receiving and what you’ll be billed for in addition to your visit cost before you agree to the tests or leave the facility.
 You certainly don’t want a surprise bill showing up a few weeks later!